Idrking/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.
+Tweeter is a simple, single-page Twitter clone created to practice HTML, CSS, JS, jQuery and AJAX front-end skills, and  Node, Express and MongoDB back-end skills.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Features a responsive layout for desktop and mobile, and some basic page navigation elements.

 ## Getting Started